 The 7 Top Things to Do With Your Dog Inside

-If you’re stuck inside because the weather won’t cooperate or some other reason, finding fun activities can turn a dreary day into a memorable one.
+If you’re stuck inside because the weather won’t cooperate or for some other reason, finding fun activities can turn a dreary day into a memorable one.
 Here are some of our favorite things to do when we can’t leave the house:

 1. Scavenger Hunt

-One fun thing to do with your dog is hide treats around the house and then see how long it takes your dog to find them.
+One fun thing to do with your dog is to hide treats around the house and then see how long it takes your dog to find them.
 This works best if you use treats with a strong odor, and your dog will absolutely lose his mind every time he catches the scent trail.